-The Australian Government has announced a total of \$15 million (GST exclusive) for the Murray-Darling Basin Economic Development Program Round 2 grant opportunity.
-Each of the 31 communities has a notional allocation of \$450,000 (GST exclusive).
+The Australian Government has announced a total of \$34 million (GST exclusive) for the Murray-Darling Basin Economic Development Program Round 3 grant opportunity.

-The grant opportunity will run from 1 May 2020 to 30 April 2023.
+The grant opportunity will run from 1 June 2021 to 31 May 2022.

-The minimum grant amount is \$10,000 (GST exclusive).
+The minimum grant amount is \$50,000 (GST exclusive).
 An application for grant funding below the set minimum amount will be deemed ineligible and the application will not be assessed.